In-Place Hold and Litigation Hold in Exchange Server

 Holds and email forwarding

 Users with mailboxes on Exchange Server can use Outlook and Outlook on the web to set up email forwarding for their mailbox.
-Email forwarding lets users configure their mailbox to forward email messages sent to their mailbox to another mailbox located in or outside of their organization.
-Administrators can also set up mail flow rules (also known as transport rules) to forward message to another mailbox.
+Email forwarding lets users configure their mailbox to forward email messages sent to their mailbox to another mailbox located inside or outside of their organization.
+Administrators can also set up mail flow rules (also known as transport rules) to forward messages to another mailbox.
 In both cases, email forwarding can be configured so that any message sent to the original mailbox isn't copied to that mailbox and is only sent to the forwarding address.

 Preserving archived Skype for Business content

 Exchange 2016 and Exchange 2019, Skype for Business, and SharePoint 2016 provide an integrated preservation and eDiscovery experience that allows you to preserve and search for items across the different data stores.
 Exchange 2016 and 2019 allow you to archive Skype for Business content in Exchange, removing the requirement of having a separate SQL Server database to store archived Lync content.
 The integrated hold and eDiscovery capability in SharePoint 2016 allows you to preserve and search data across all stores from a single console.